Post 9/11 GI Bill Guide For Spouses and Dependents

 Those who have had Post 9/11 GI Bill benefits transferred to them may qualify for the following benefits:

 A housing allowance: if you attend more than half-time, you may qualify for a housing allowance equivalent to the Basic Allowance for Housing (BAH) offered to an E5 with dependents.
-The BAH rate is set for the zip code where you attend the majority of your classes.
+The BAH rate is set for the zip code where you attend most classes. - Books and supplies stipend: You may qualify for a VA payment to offset the books and school supplies cost.

-• The VA “Rural Benefit”: Some students may qualify for a one-time VA payment if they resided in a county with 6 or fewer people per square mile AND are moving at least 500 miles to attend class or “have no other option but to fly by plane to get to your school” to start your education.
+- The VA “Rural Benefit”: Some students may qualify for a one-time VA payment if they reside in a VA-defined rural area AND are moving at least 500 miles to attend class or “have no other option but to fly by plane to get to your school” to start college.

 Learn More: GI Bill BAH Rate Calculator